 To gauge the indirect benefits of transmission investment, the economic multipliers obtained through EMSI and used to determine the jobs, earnings, and taxes generated by investments in electricity transmission.
 The Electric Bulk Power Transmission and Control industry was chosen as the industry to receive transmission investments for the impact scenario.
 The analysis indicates that 1,940 jobs in Kansas are created through the \$340 million transmission investments in 2019 (or in other words, approximately 1,900 jobs in Kansas are created through transmission investments at the 2019 magnitude).
 Additionally, \$127 million in earnings and \$58 million in tax revenue is generated from this investment.
 TABLE 16.
 Transmission Investment Economic Impact\ depicts the economic impact of transmission investment.
 Note that this is not a complete picture of the benefits of the transmission investments and drawing a direct comparison to the transmission investment costs to determine net costs/benefits is not recommended without quantifying other benefits.
 This analysis aims to demonstrate one component of benefits to enable further discussion and analysis.

 TABLE 16.
 Transmission Investment Economic Impact

-Impact Type Total Impact
+Total Impact

-Change in Jobs 1,943
+1,943

-Change in Earnings \$127,200,000
+\$127,200,000

-Taxes on Production \$57,900,000
+\$57,900,000

 \ Dollar figures rounded to the nearest \$100,000

 Source: EMSI and SPP